WhaleOps/air2phin/docs/howto/custom-rules.rst

 Use Multiple Custom Rules
 -------------------------

-Airphin also support using multiple custom rules in single migration, and have directory and scatter files due to different files organized.
+Airphin also supports using multiple custom rules in a single migration, and has directory and scatter files due to different files organized.

 In Single File and Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When all custom rules is in one single file or directory, use single option argument :code:`--custom-rules` or :code:`-r`
+When all custom rules are in one single file or directory, use single options argument :code:`--custom-rules` or :code:`-r`
 can use them

 .. code-block:: bash